 The Carrajung home is on a rural allotment of over 100 acres.
 The design of the house was part of the lifestyle transition for the Client.
 That is the Client’s plans towards semi-retirement and a rural lifestyle change.

 Detailed Feature Description of the Carrajung bushfire berm house design

 North facing windows take in the surrounding views.
 The curved sun shading devices soften the facade.
 Built from non-combustible metal, they have gaps so embers can’t accumulate.
 And interior thermal mass stores solar heat gain in winter and helps keep the house cool in summer.
-All design factors that make this house environmentally friendly.
-The rectilinear plan the simple roof form reduces the likelihood of embers accumulating.
+All design factors make this house environmentally friendly.
+In the rectilinear plan, the simple roof form reduces the likelihood of embers accumulating.